kylekrieg/Node-Red-Contesting-Dashboard/INSTALL.md

 ## Enable Projects within Node Red

+First, go and watch this 12 min YouTube video on Node Red projects.
+[Node Red Projects Overview](https://youtu.be/Bto2rz7bY3g).

-First we need to install git.
-Enter in the below command at a terminal.
+Second, we need to install git.
+On your Pi, enter in the below command at a terminal.

 ```
 sudo apt-get install git